artis3n/kali-artis3n/README.md

 | With wordlists | ![Dive image with wordlists efficiency](resources/dive-efficiency-wordlists.png) |
 | Without wordlists | ![Dive image without wordlists efficiency](resources/dive-efficiency-base.png) |

-<small>Last checked: 2020-03-15</small>
+<small>Last checked: 2020-06-12</small>

 The container is not meant for a persistent attacker environment.
 The intention is for a quick environment to run attacks and document the results outside of the container.
-The container does not mount a volume for persistent storage - although, like any container, storage inside the container will remain until you `docker rm`.
+The container does not expect a mounted volume for persistent storage - although, like any container, storage inside the container will remain until you `docker rm` and you may set up volumes as you prefer.

 ## Usage